tribixbite/awesome/README.md

 *   [refinedev/refine](https://github.com/refinedev/refine) - Build your React-based CRUD applications, without constraints.
 *   [rowyio/rowy](https://github.com/rowyio/rowy) - Low-code backend platform.
 Manage database on spreadsheet-like UI and build cloud functions workflows in JS/TS, all in your browser.
 *   [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Framework to build admin panels, internal tools, and dashboards.
 Integrates with 15+ databases and any API.
-*   [appwrite/appwrite](https://github.com/appwrite/appwrite) - Secure Backend Server for Web, Mobile & Flutter Developers 🚀 AKA the 100% open-source Firebase alternative.
+*   [appwrite/appwrite](https://github.com/appwrite/appwrite) - Appwrite is a backend platform for developing Web, Mobile, and Flutter applications.
+Built with the open source community and optimized for developer experience in the coding languages you love.
 *   [BuilderIO/figma-html](https://github.com/BuilderIO/figma-html) - Builder.io for Figma: AI generation, export to code, import from web
 *   [BuilderIO/mitosis](https://github.com/BuilderIO/mitosis) - Write components once, run everywhere.
 Compiles to React, Vue, Qwik, Solid, Angular, Svelte, and more.
 *   [BuilderIO/vscode](https://github.com/BuilderIO/vscode) - Builder.io for VSCode - turn designs into code!